marcusoftnet/marcusoftnet.github.io/_posts/2020-08-10-bash-scripting-to-check-test-status-in--repos.md

 First (and last) we make a little trick to change directory into the directory of the script.

 - Getting the directory of the script can be accomplished with `cd "$( dirname "${BASH_SOURCE[0]}" )"`, which was a nifty little trick I [found here](https://unix.stackexchange.com/a/273380/163783)
 - Going back to where we just were (last directory that is) is a built-in, but lesser-known command: `cd -`.
-Here I'm sending the output of the command to `/dev/null` to [supress the irritating output of the current directory](https://superuser.com/a/593697/128561).
+Here I'm sending the output of the command to `/dev/null` to [suppress the irritating output of the current directory](https://superuser.com/a/593697/128561).

 A nice little side effect of using this technique is that we can run the script in the directory without any problems.
 Yay!
 Win!